-The Company and the Receiving Agent entered into a receiving agent agreement dated 7 March 2019 pursuant to which the Company appointed Link Asset Services to act as receiving agent to the Initial Open Offer and the Initial Offer for Subscription.
-The Receiving Agent is entitled to various fees for services provided, including a minimum aggregate advisory fee and a minimum aggregate processing fee in relation to the Initial Open Offer and the Initial Offer for Subscription.
-The Receiving Agent advisory fee and a minimum aggregate processing fee in relation to the Initial Open Offer and the Initial Offer for Subscription, as well as reasonable out-of- pocket expenses.
+The Company and the Receiving Agent entered into a receiving agent agreement dated 5 March 2021 pursuant to which the Company appointed Link Market Services Limited to act as receiving agent to the Initial Open Offer, the Initial Offer for Subscription, the Intermediaries Offer and other related services.
+The Receiving Agent is entitled to various fees for service (including all disbursements).
 The agreement contains certain standard indemnities from the Company in favour of the Receiving Agent and from the Receiving Agent in favour of the Company.
 The Receiving Agent's liability under the Receiving Agent's Agreement is subject to a financial limit of the lesser of £250,000 or an amount equal to five (5) times the fees payable to the Receiving Agent under the Receiving Agent's Agreement.

-8.10 Acquisition Facility Agreement
+8.10 Revolving Credit Facility Agreement